kyxap1/starred/README.md

 - [helm/charts](https://github.com/helm/charts) - ⚠️(OBSOLETE) Curated applications for Kubernetes
 - [arachnys/go-camo](https://github.com/arachnys/go-camo) - An SSL/TLS proxy for insecure static assets to circumvent mixed content warnings.
 Based on `go-camo`, and `camo`.
 - [grundleborg/slack-advanced-exporter](https://github.com/grundleborg/slack-advanced-exporter) - A tool for exporting additional data from Slack that is missing from the official data export.
-- [pulumi/tf2pulumi](https://github.com/pulumi/tf2pulumi) - A tool to convert Terraform projects to Pulumi TypeScript programs
+- [pulumi/tf2pulumi](https://github.com/pulumi/tf2pulumi) - A tool to convert Terraform projects to Pulumi
 - [direnv/direnv](https://github.com/direnv/direnv) - unclutter your .profile
 - [uber/astro](https://github.com/uber/astro) - Astro is a tool for managing multiple Terraform executions as a single command
 - [hypnoglow/helm-s3](https://github.com/hypnoglow/helm-s3) - ⎈ Helm plugin that allows to set up a chart repository using AWS S3.